 Since 1995, Boico has performed in world renown halls such as the Philharmonie in Berlin, Avery Fisher Hall in New York, Chicago's Symphony Center, War Memorial Opera House of San Francisco, Mann Auditorium in Tel Aviv, Meistersinger Halle in Nurnberg, Abu Dhabi's Emirates Palace Auditorium, Mexico City's Bellas Artes Palace and Nezahualcoyotl hall, the Tchaikovsky Concert Halls in Moscow, and the National Concert Hall of Taiwan, with such orchestras as the Royal Philharmonic Orchestra of London, Deutsches Symphonie-Orchester Berlin, Israel Philharmonic Orchestra, Nürnberger Symphoniker, State Academic Symphony Orchestra of Russia, Moscow Philharmonic, National Orchestras of Taiwan, Mexico and Costa Rica, Taiwan Philharmonic, Columbus Symphony, Chicago Symphony Orchestra, New York Philharmonic, and the KZN, Johannesburg and Cape Town Philharmonic Orchestras.

 As a passionate educator of young musicians, Boico was a guest professor of voice performance and director of orchestras at Grand Valley State University, where he successfully produced concerts which involved all departments within the Department of Music, Theatre and Dance.
 Boico has worked with high school All-State ensembles in New York and California and works regularly with the Depaul University and Indiana University (Bloomington) Symphony Orchestras.
-Boico teaches young conductors privately, all of whom held or hold current conducting positions.
+Boico gives masterclasses and teaches young conductors privately.

 Equally at home with contemporary music, world premieres have included works by Nino Rota, Steven Gerber, David Winkler, Airat Ichmouratov, Karen LeFrak, Hilda Paredes, Carlos Escalante, and Eddie Mora.